Dance in Thailand: Cambodia

-George Groslier (1887–1945), a French civil servant who studied Cambodia's traditional dance art and had access to royal dancers and teachers connected to the king Sisowath’s court, wrote:
+George Groslier (1887–1945), a French civil servant who wrote his book Danseuses Cambodgiennes Anciennes et Modernes based on “very little actual contact with palace dancers” and while Sisowath “seems to have done very little” to deliver Groslier a complete picture of the dance troupe’s reality, wrote in said book that:

 Les danseuses cambodgiennes étaient si bien parties de leur malheureux pays que les derniers rois khmers, jusqu’à Norodom, avaient des troupes presque en totalité siamoises.
 Tous les professeurs des cinq cents "lokhon" de Norodom étaient siamoises.
 A sa mort, il y avait plus de trois cents actrices thaï au palais de Phnom Penh.
 De nos jours encore, l’ensemble des professeurs, moins deux, est siamois!...(Translation): The Cambodian dancers were so well out of their unfortunate country (after the sack of Angkor) that the last Khmer kings, up to Norodom, had almost entirely Siamese troupes.
 All the teachers of the five hundred 'lokhon' of Norodom were Siamese.
 At his death, there were more than three hundred Thai actresses in the palace of Phnom Penh.
 Even today (under the reign of H. M. Sisowath) all the teachers, minus two, are Siamese! ….